On a possible effective four-boson interaction and its implications at the upgraded LHC: Introduction

+Provided the wouldbe extended theory will be really able to reduce the totality of all data to one general principle, we have to make extremely great progress in experiment technology for making this theory as such validated as SM is validated just now.
 This problem prompts us to make efforts in other direction.
-Particularly, we can attempt to perform necessary evaluations just within the existing theory structure.
-The minimal extensions which we'll have to build anyway, have rather to be non-structural and to deal not with new notions, fields and particles, but with new types of effective interactions inherent in the Standard Model.
-The searching region for such interactions may be, of course, indicated by the fact that SM and general quantum field theory conception are of the less successfulness in describing of low energy processes.
-We can ask ourselves: may be, there is some deep correlation between the fact of failing of perturbation theory in an explanation of such phenomena and the presence of special low energy quantum effects, which we cannot imagine with the same clearness and distinctness as higher energy interactions, but which we are to take into account in some way?
-This situation patently corresponds with such effects as superconductivity and superfluidity, where classical local theory was powerless and consecutive analysis in terms of fundamental quantum theory equations was inaccessible also, but where the solution was found.
-We can not say from the beginning, what "force" cause electrons to produce their coupling into a Cooper's pair, but we can describe their behavior in this pairing.
-The way to consecutive understanding of the phenomenon is fairly provided by the Bogoliubov transformation, which follows from his general compensation approach~\cite{Bog1,Bog2}.
+Particularly, we can attempt to lead out necessary evaluations just within the existing theory structure.
+And those minimal extensions which we'll have to build anyway, must rather be non-structural and deal not with new fields and particles, but with new type of just known ones' effective interactions.
+And the searching region for such interactions may be, of course, indicated by the fact that SM and general quantum field theory conception are of the less successfulness in describing of lower energy processes.
+We can ask ourselves: may be, there is some deep correlation between the fact of failing of perturbation theory in such phenomena description and the presence of special low energy quantum effects, which are to be taken into account in some way?
+This situation patently corresponds with such effects as superconductivity and superfluidity, where classical local theory was powerless and consecutive analysis in terms of fundamental quantum theory equations was inaccessible also, but where the solution was found in the framework of non-perturbative contributions.
+We have no perturbative source of a "force", which bind electrons into Cooper's pair, but we can describe their behavior in this pairing.